 We are also committed to keeping waste at a minimum.
 No unnecessary printing and adhering to strict recycling rules.
 We were not happy with other companies managing this for us so in the summer of 2018 we move all cleaning and recycling facilities in-house.
 This has allowed us to dramatically reduce water usage for vehicle cleaning as well as choosing to only use environmentally friendly chemicals.
 We take all waste from our customers throughout the trip and transport the sorted recycling straight to the Icelandic recycling centre, Sorpa.
 No middle man for us anymore.
 By having our own premises in the up and coming Grandi area we can also hold our inventory/ equipment in a clean and warm environment.
 This allows us to monitor, repair and reuse all tour specific equipment.

-We are committed to keeping waste at a minimum.
-No unnecessary printing and adhering to strict recycling rules.
-But it’s easy enough to do this ourselves.
-It’s another thing to manage your group in the same way.
-Every time we step into the Vatnajökull National Park for our glacier hike of Falljökull glacier the first thing we do is talk about preserving what we are seeing that day.
-Ryan often starts this by saying “take only pictures, leave only footprints”.
-However, the reality is that sticking to assigned paths, understanding the fragility of the flora, and educating the guests about the retreating glacier gives our guests a deeper respect for the environment.
-Not just for that day, but from then on.
-It’s all too common that our guests will ask very pointed questions following our trips on what can they can do to help.
-Simply being a bit conscientious doesn’t seem to be enough following their trip to Iceland.
+Group management is also key to keeping waste to a minimum.
+On our Falljökull glacier hike, in the UNESCO Vatnajökull National Park, the first thing we do is talk about preserving what we are seeing that day.
+A popular phrase in the guiding community is “take only pictures, leave only footprints”.
+However, the reality is that sticking to assigned paths, understanding the fragility of the flora, and educating the guests about the retreating glaciers, gives our guests a deeper respect for the environment.
+Hopefully, not just for that day, but from then on out.
+It’s all too common that our guests will ask very pointed questions following our trips.
+Usually focussing on ‘what can I do to reduce my impact?’ and ensure sustainability in Iceland is continued back home too.
+It would seem, simply being a bit conscientious isn’t enough following their trip to Iceland.